abhiSyncd/Java-Threads-Step-By-Step/5-a-RaceCondition-I/readMe.md

          - Thread T1 first aquires the lock using  lock.lock() and Becomes RUNNABLE ,
          - Then Threads T2,T3 will got in WAIT State and will be put into a QUEUE(FIFO).
          - Thread T1 completes and release the lock using lock.unlock() and gets into TERMINATED state
-         - Then the longest waiting thread will ge given a chance to aquire a lock.
+         - Then the LONGEST-WAITING-THREAD will ge given a chance to ACQUIRE A LOCK

          This avoids "STARVATION" and thus increases performances

-       c) Timed | Polled Lock Acquisition
+       3) Timed | Polled Lock Acquisition  | USING ReetrantLock.tryLock(10, TimeUnit.SECONDS)

            What happens if the lock owner doesn’t release it?
            The lock will be held forever and we could be in a DEADLOCK.
 To prevent this issue, we will set an expiration time on the lock, so the lock will be auto-released.